Which decision-making pitfall involves difficulty returning on a previously made decision?

 Study for the Wisconsin 720-Hour Academy Phase I Test.
 Prepare with flashcards and multiple choice questions, each with hints and explanations.
 Get ready to pass your exam!

 The decision-making pitfall that involves difficulty returning on a previously made decision is Justify-Past-Actions.
-This phenomenon occurs when individuals feel compelled to defend or rationalize their earlier choices, making them reluctant to reconsider or reverse those decisions, even if new information suggests that a different choice would be more advantageous.
+This pitfall occurs when individuals feel compelled to justify decisions they have already made, often leading them to stick with those choices even when new information suggests they may not be the best option.
+This tendency can create a bias that prevents a reassessment of past decisions, thereby limiting flexibility and adaptability in decision-making processes.

 Subscribe